MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/servers/configure/sms_identification-server-wmi-class.md

  Qualifiers: None

- Name of the Configuration Manager service account, which is a special user account having administrative privileges that uses Configuration Manager to perform certain activities.
+ Name of the Configuration Manager service account, which is a special user account having administrative privileges, that uses Configuration Manager to perform certain activities.
 The value includes the domain.

  `SMSAvailableConsoleVersion`
  Data type: `String`